 It’s important to know that you do have some rights!

-If you’re waiting for something you’ve bought online from a retailer in the European Union, you always have the right to cancel the order within the 14-day cooling-off period for a full refund (unless you’ve ordered either perishable or personalised goods such as groceries or a bespoke sofa).
+If you’re waiting for something you’ve bought online from a retailer in the European Union, you always have the right to cancel the order within the 14-day period after it arrives for a full refund (unless you’ve ordered either perishable or personalised goods such as groceries or a bespoke sofa).